 I want to find out more about Restorative Justice in Merseyside

-If you're interested in finding out more or think restorative justice could help you, you can find out more on the Merseyside Community Rehabilitation Company's website here.
+If you're interested in finding out more or think restorative justice could help you, please contact Victim Support, the PCC's commissioned provider of restorative justice on Merseyside.

 You can contact the RJ team by email or by calling 07377800254